 Pro Tip: Need a contract template?
 We partnered with attorney and contract-expert Christina Scalera to create a bulletproof contract template written specifically for small businesses.
 Get your free contract template by starting a HoneyBook trial here (no credit card required).
 Find it under Tools>Templates.

 How do you use HoneyBook?

-Obviously, I love the contracts and keeping everything in one place.
+Obviously, I love the online contracts and keeping everything in one place.
 But some of the things I love even more are the ability to send my clients questionnaires and the ability of HoneyBook to track our conversations via email.
 For any custom portrait (whether dog/cat/horse or wildlife), I always send 1-2 questionnaires to the client upon finalizing their order.
 Before I sit down to start a pet portrait, I read through the questionnaires to learn about that pet’s personality, any physical traits that may be unique to them, and any special memories my client may have of that pet.
 It helps me to feel like I know them better before I start to capture them on paper.
 The way that HoneyBook can track my conversations with clients really helps me since my memory isn’t always reliable!
 I’m able to look back without searching through all my emails and I can very quickly find whether I’ve already discussed a detail with the client.

 How do you promote your business and which is your most successful channel?